 ** Century College Certificate available; see program listing.

-fulfill transfer program requirements.
+Minnesota's public colleges and universities are working to make transfer easier for you.
+You can help if you plan ahead, ask questions, and use the established pathways created by transfer agreements.
+Century counselors and advisors will assist you in planning the sequence of courses necessary to fulfill transfer program requirements.
 You can find copies of transfer guides for many of these programs in the Counseling, Career, and Advising Center, West Campus and on the Century website.
 In addition, many colleges and universities send representatives to Century to answer your questions.

 If you are thinking about transferring, please follow these steps:

 1. Discuss your plans with a Century counselor or advisor.

 2. Call or visit your intended transfer college and the website.
 Obtain the following materials and information:

 3. After you have reviewed these materials, make an appointment to talk with an advisor/counselor in the college or program you want to enter.
 When you meet, be sure to ask about course transfer and admission criteria.

 5. In addition, each fall, Century Counseling, Career, and Advising Center hosts "Transfer Information Days" for students which can help you in your planning process.
 See the Century website or Student Newsletter for dates and more information.